Amir-Jribi/crime-detection/README.md

 # 🚨 New York City Crime Prediction Web Application
+An intelligent, map-based web application that leverages machine learning and geospatial data to **predict crime probabilities** in NYC neighborhoods.
+Whether you're planning a visit or commuting, this tool helps you make **safer decisions, backed by data**.

 ## 🌆 Overview
-This web app predicts the likelihood of crimes in New York City using historical data, helping users identify safe places to visit.
+Explore New York City with confidence.

+This web app analyzes historical crime data to predict the **likelihood of criminal activity** in any given area.
+Just enter a location — or use your real-time coordinates — and get instant insights into **crime categories** most likely to occur nearby.

 ## 📊 Dataset
 - **Source:** [NYPD Complaint Data (2006–2021)](https://opendata.cityofnewyork.us/)